digitalinteraction/portals/README.md

 - what to do with signaller 'disconnection' / 'reconnection' events
   - rename current portal events to 'opened' / 'closed' ?
 - better name for 'signaller'
+- enable custom signals for library-users to use

 ## Non-goals